-Welcome to Team CC's blog.
+Welcome to Team EO's blog.
 Check out our page to see what exciting things we've been learning about each week.
-You'll also find important messages about key dates and activities taking place in Team CC.
+You'll also find important messages about key dates and activities taking place in Team EO.

 Wombwell Park Street Primary School,

 Office staff will be happy to assist you with any enquiries and direct you to the relevant staff as necessary.
 Our Leadership team will always be happy to help, as will our Parent Support Advisor Carol Hitchens.